EdDaWord/Angular2vsReactRedux/README.md

   - Can be done inline in the JS where the JSX are just elements assigned to JS variables.
 Or it can be done in the JSX returned in render when surrounded with `{...}`.

   ##### Lifting state
-  - Unlike 2-way binding, you have to propergate an event handler down (via props) and call said handler to change the state of a parent (or grandparent++).
+  - Unlike 2-way binding, you have to propagate an event handler down (via props) and call said handler to change the state of a parent (or grandparent++).
 This means more boilerplate.
 But makes debugging easier.

 #### [Presenters and Containers](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.7p38ctxlh)
 - Design pattern for ReactJS